qutip/qutip/doc/introduction.rst

 ================================

 The second version of QuTiP has seen many improvements in the performance of the original code base, as well as the addition of several new routines supporting a wide range of functionality.
 Some of the highlights of this release include:

-.. [*] Due to differences in multiprocessing routines, QuTiP does not currently support multiprocessing under the Windows operating system.
-If you require this functionality, then please consider running QuTiP in a Unix based environment such as Linux or the Mac OSX.